-- 1. All graduate students in the master study program must partially publish their thesis work in at least the international conference proceeding (paper) with full paper.
+1. All graduate students in the master study program must partially publish their thesis work in at least the international conference proceeding (paper) with full paper.
 Conference abstract is not acceptable.
+The international conference proceeding must be

+(1) peer-reviewed,

-The international conference proceeding must be - (1) peer-reviewed. - (2) in the approved CHE database (Web of Science, SCOPUS, TCI (Thai-Journal Citation Index Centre), other database listed in CHE and TRF (The Thailand Research Fund)) and importantly - (3) not listed in the Beall's List: Predatory Open-Access Publishers, http://scholarlyoa.com/.
+(2) in the approved CHE database (Web of Science, SCOPUS, TCI (Thai-Journal Citation Index Centre), other database listed in CHE and TRF (The Thailand Research Fund)) and importantly a.
+Full Conference Proceeding b.
+Conference Certificate c.
+Conference Program (indicating the student's name inside the program/session)

+(3) not listed in the Beall's List: Predatory Open-Access Publishers, http://scholarlyoa.com/.